-Specify what extra listed items you will provide: After evacuating the entire course due to lightning in 2014, swimmer race packets and all safety boats now include a foil emergency warming blanket.
+Specify what extra listed items you will provide: Swimmer race packets and all safety boats include foil emergency warming blankets.
 Warm beverages are provided at the race finish, as is a warming station at the race finish.

 Comment on how you will be prepared to care for multiple medical issues: Having multiple safety boats patrolling the same area means that other boats can move in to cover an area while a boat is performing an evacuation.
 In both 2018 and 2017 we successfully evacuated two swimmers at the same time, with roughly 10 minutes elapsing between the escort's signal and delivering the swimmer to the exit point.